Shape-Fragments/shape-fragments-spec/section/shape-fragments.md

 </pre>

 ## Cardinality constraint components
-Subsection about neighborhoods for constraints of kinds: `sh:MinCountConstraintComponent`, `sh:MaxCountConstraintComponent`
+_Subsection about neighborhoods for constraints of kinds: `sh:MinCountConstraintComponent`, `sh:MaxCountConstraintComponent`_

 The neighborhood for cardinality constraints contains those triples that show that nodes conform to this constraint.
-For both minimum and maximum cardinality constraints, the neighborhood of a node x contains the path triples defined by the constraint’s property path expression, start node x and end node y, for all y reachable from x through paths that match the property path expression.
+For both minimum and maximum cardinality constraints, the neighborhood of a node `x` contains the [path triples](#path-triples) defined by the constraint’s property path expression, start node `x` and end node `y`, for all nodes `y` reachable from `x` through paths that match the property path expression.
 ### Examples
 Example with `sh:minCount`:
 <pre class="ex-input">